projectacrn/acrn-hypervisor/doc/introduction/index.rst

 **Device Emulation**:
   ACRN Device model provides device emulation routines that register their I/O handlers to the I/O dispatcher.
-When there is an I/O request from the User OS device, the I/O dispatcher sends this request to the corresponding device emulation routine.
+When there is an I/O request from the User VM device, the I/O dispatcher sends this request to the corresponding device emulation routine.

 **I/O Path**: